wwPDB/protein-modification-extension/Standardizing_protein_modifications.md

 ### Replacing CCDs

-In some instances, a CCD ID is incorrectly used to describe a protein modification where another existing CCD already describes the modification.
+In some instances, a CCD ID is incorrectly used to describe a PCM where another existing CCD already describes the modification.
 One example of this is the use of CCDs to describe Heme (HEM) and Heme C (HEC).
 HEM should be used exclusively to describe non-covalently bound heme, whereas HEC should be used to describe covalently